cod-lab/try/README.md

 <br>

-`This is a blogging site where user can post blogs relating to the wide domain of technology`
+`This is app lets users to post blogs relating to the wide domain of technology`

 * This is the basic version of the project.
 The app will be updated time to time with new features.
 * This project lets users to write down their experiences and discoveries about the technologies to the world.